VIDEO AND PICTURES: Calls for 'disgusting' mountain of mess to be cleared up at Sheffield car park

 A removals van arrived today to clean up the waste.

+"We are working with a security firm and a number of waste disposal providers to clean and secure the car park for our customers.
+The cost of this operation is likely to run into several thousand pounds.

+"We offer competitive daily rates to our customers, we do not expect them to park on site while we deal with this problem and we have been corresponding with them daily as we work to resolve this issue."

-We have contacted Total Car Parks Ltd, Sheffield Council and the Environment Agency for comment and are awaiting a reply.
+We have also contacted Sheffield Council and the Environment Agency for comment and are awaiting a reply.